Pickled Vidalia Onions

 What Is The Best Way To Keep Vidalia Onions?

 Store Vidalia Onions in a cool and dry area.
 Most people like to store them in the bottom of their pantry.
 It’s also best if you can store them in a single layer, not touching.
 But personally, I like to keep my onions in the refrigerator.
 I have a large bottom drawer that holds about 30 pounds of onions.
-I typically use the onions stored in my pantry first, then I move to the ones in my refrigerator.
+I typically use the onions stored in my pantry first, and then I move to the ones in my refrigerator.

 Grilled Buffalo Chicken Tenders